mosharaf-i/LTS-project/Dual Link Detection Approach.md

 In this case we need a buffer to catch the other side.
 (Buffer = 16 m for now, but du Park>16 m)

-In this case:
+This type, we can see:
 - Same name
 - Opposite SENS_CIR
 - No link between two sides.
-This method for Type 2 also includes Type 1 intersections but it’s slower, because of the higher amount of data for processing.
+- This method for Type 2 also includes Type 1 intersections but it’s slower, because of the higher amount of data for processing.

 ## Questions and Errors:
 -	Saint-Joseph / Clark & Saint-Joseph/Drolet doesn’t have a link representation in Geobase, although bikes can pass it.